rust-lang/rust/src/doc/rustc-dev-guide/src/ty.md

 HIR is built, some basic type inference and type checking is done.
 During the type inference, we figure out what the `ty::Ty` of everything is and we also check if the type of something is ambiguous.
 The `ty::Ty` then, is used for type checking while making sure everything has the expected type.
-The [`astconv` module][astconv], is where the code responsible for converting a `rustc_hir::Ty` into a `ty::Ty` is located.
-This occurs during the type-checking phase, but also in other parts of the compiler that want to ask questions like "what argument types does this function expect"?.
+The [`astconv` module][astconv] is where the code responsible for converting a `rustc_hir::Ty` into a `ty::Ty` is located.
+This occurs during the type-checking phase, but also in other parts of the compiler that want to ask questions like "what argument types does this function expect?"

 [astconv]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_typeck/astconv/index.html